Frequently Asked Questions

 Thermozell Pro

-Can Thermozell be used in conjunction with metal pipes?
+Can Thermozell be used in combination with metal pipes?

-The valid DIN 4140 (corrosion protection) must be applied and observed accordingly.
+Aluminum-coated pipe insulation is not suitable for use in cementbound fills.
+The applicable DIN 4140 (corrosion protection) must be applied and followed accordingly.

 … and with plastic pipes?

-We are not aware of any adverse effects with plastic pipes.
+We are not aware of any incompatibilities with plastic pipes.

 What is the processing time?

-The processing temperature (based on air and object temperature) must be be at least 5 °C (and maximum 30 °C).
+The processing temperature (air and substrate) must be at least 5 °C and no more than 30 °C.

-Can Thermozell remain in the component after a water damage?
+Can Thermozell remain in the component after water damage?

-Screed pump, truck mixer, compulsory mixer, drum mixer, free-fall mixer, mechanical mixer, mixing truck.
+Screed pump, truck mixer, compulsory mixer, drum mixer, free-fall mixer, paddle mixer, LB-Mix, mixing truck

-Thermozell lightweight concrete has compressive strength properties and therefore does not have properties that affect impact sound.
-In case of appropriate requirements, an impact sound insulation board can be installed on Thermozell in the further construction.
+Thermozell lightweight concrete has compressive strength but does not provide impact sound insulation.
+If such insulation is required, an impact sound insulation board can be added on top of the Thermozell layer in the floor structure.

 Sustainability